gotyoke/Factorio-AnyPct-TAS/README.md

 ## Why does it require version 0.18.17?

 The developers are amazing and continually update Factorio to address bugs, add features, and generally make the game better.
 The TAS run is so sensitive to changes that even the simplest of them break the run.
 For example, in 0.18.18 the devs fixed bug #82959 (https://forums.factorio.com/82959) when I was about 60% through the run.
 Their modification slightly changed the algorithm used to calculate the amount of stone and coal obtained from mining large rocks.
 That minor change broke the run because even one less piece of coal in the early game meant a burner miner drill ran for 26 fewer seconds, which resulted in 6 fewer iron plates, which I needed for an inserter.
 This caused a cascade effect for the rest of the run.
 So rather than fixing the entire run, I decided to stick with version 0.18.17.

+## Wouldn't it be better if this was a Scenario?

+Yes, yes it would.
+Then the mod wouldn't affect your other maps.
+I didn't have the process figured out until after I was done.
+Unfortunately, likely due to the sensitivities described above, converting this to a scenario broke the run.

 ## How long did it take to make this mod?